nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | Windows | Double-click the TeachWhat! jar file.                                                                     |
 |   Mac   | On Terminal, go to the directory where the TeachWhat! jar file is and do <br/> `java -jar TeachWhat!.jar` |

-5. The GUI similar to the below should appear in a few seconds.
+* The GUI similar to the one shown below should appear in a few seconds.
 Note how the app contains some sample data.<br> ![Ui](images/Ui.png)

 <div style="page-break-after: always;"></div>

-6. Type the command in the command box and press Enter to execute it. e.g. Execute **`help`** to open the help window.<br>
+* Type the command in the command box and press Enter to execute it. e.g. Execute **`help`** to open the help window.<br>
    Some example commands you can try:

    * **`listlessons`** : Lists all lessons.